 |$49.99||pBook + eBook (includes PDF, ePub, and Kindle) — Backordered.
 Will ship July 15-21.|

 |$39.99||eBook only (includes PDF, ePub, and Kindle)|

 Big Data teaches you to build big data systems using an architecture that takes advantage of clustered hardware along with new tools designed specifically to capture and analyze web-scale data.
 It describes a scalable, easy-to-understand approach to big data systems that can be built and run by a small team.
 Following a realistic example, this book guides readers through the theory of big data systems, how to implement them in practice, and how to deploy and operate them once they're built.

 Web-scale applications like social networks, real-time analytics, or e-commerce sites deal with a lot of data, whose volume and velocity exceed the limits of traditional database systems.
 These applications require architectures built around clusters of machines to store and process data of any size, or speed.
 Fortunately, scale and simplicity are not mutually exclusive.

 Big Data teaches you to build big data systems using an architecture designed specifically to capture and analyze web-scale data.
 This book presents the Lambda Architecture, a scalable, easy-to-understand approach that can be built and run by a small team.
 You'll explore the theory of big data systems and how to implement them in practice.
 In addition to discovering a general framework for processing big data, you'll learn specific technologies like Hadoop, Storm, and NoSQL databases.

 This book requires no previous exposure to large-scale data analysis or NoSQL tools.
 Familiarity with traditional databases is helpful.

 - Real-time processing of web-scale data

-James Warren is an analytics architect at Storm8 with a background in big data processing, machine learning and scientific computing.
+Nathan Marz is the creator of Apache Storm and the originator of the Lambda Architecture for big data systems.
+James Warren is an analytics architect with a background in machine learning and scientific computing.